HPSCTerrSys/TSMP/doc/content/build_tsmp/build_environment_variables.md

 If it is turned on, the possibility of a read-in porosity is implemented in CLM's `iniTimeConst.F90`.

+Usage: Enforce consistent porosity in ParFlow and CLM.

 ## CLMFIVE ##

 Currently only in feature branch `TSMP_pdaf-clm5`.